Skip to contents

 Intensity gradient

-The intensity gradient defines the slope of the log-transformed axes in the distribution.
+The intensity gradient defines the slope of the log-transformed axes of this intensity distribution.
 More specifically, we calculate the time accumulated in incremental acceleration bins (bin size = 25 mg) but also keep track of the mid-point of each intensity bin, e.g. 62.5 mg for the bin ranging from 50 to 75 mg.
 Both the mid-point acceleration of a bin expressed in mg and the time spent in a bin expressed in minutes are then log-transformed.
 The log-transformation is expected to change the asymptotic-shaped curve into a straight line.
 Subsequently, a linear regression is fitted through these data points.
 The slope of this regression line represents the intensity gradient.
-Further, we calculate the correlation coefficient for the data points to help verify the degree to which they form a straight line.
+Further, we calculate the correlation coefficient for the data points to help verify the degree to which they form a straight line (R^2).

 The intensity gradient is not calculated by default.
-To include this metric in the part 2 output, set iglevels = TRUE, which will ensure that the algorithm is used.
+To include this metric in the part 2 output, set iglevels = TRUE.

 Key arguments